-Adoption is certainly not taking the easy way out, because any birth mother will tell you that no part of placing her child for adoption was easy.
+Adoption is certainly not taking the easy way out, because any birth mother will tell you that no part of placing her child for adoption was easy — but it was worth it.
 Good mothers place their children’s needs above their own, and that’s exactly what you would be doing by choosing adoption for your baby.

-If you aren’t prepared for that and choose to parent, that may mean subjecting your child to serious financial struggles for his or her entire life.
-As a good parent who wants what’s best for your baby, you may decide to place your child with a family who is financially prepared to raise him or her, and there’s absolutely no shame in making that decision.
+If you aren’t prepared for those additional expenses and choose to parent this baby, that could mean subjecting your child to serious financial struggles for his or her entire life.
+If you have other children that you are raising, it may mean that resources are being taken away from them to provide for another baby, as well.
+As a good parent who wants what’s best for your children, you may decide to place your child with a family who is financially prepared to raise him or her, and there’s absolutely no shame in making that decision.

 5. You can still have a relationship with your baby and his or her adoptive family.

-Adoption is no longer treated as the shameful, secretive affair it once was.
+If you’re worried placing your infant for adoption makes you a “bad” mother, just know that you can choose open adoption to maintain a relationship with them.
 By choosing an open adoption, you can remain in your baby’s life and know that they are doing well, growing up happy and healthy, and thriving because you chose adoption for them.
 You can explain your adoption decision to them in your own words and make sure they understand just how much love for them it took for you to make this decision.

 Making this brave, selfless, heroic decision isn’t easy, and it’s not often a decision that happens quickly, either.
 But we promise you, this fear of being a “bad mother” to your baby will evaporate when you see how happy and healthy they are growing up in a home that has been preparing for them.

 Information available through these links is the sole property of the companies and organizations listed therein.
-America Adoptions, Inc. provides this information as a courtesy and is in no way responsible for its content or accuracy.
+American Adoptions provides this information as a courtesy and is in no way responsible for its content or accuracy.